Elehuris Montero Preview, Player Props: Rockies vs. Twins

-The Colorado Rockies, including Elehuris Montero and his .512 slugging percentage over his past 10 games, battle starter Emilio Pagan and the Minnesota Twins at Coors Field, Saturday at 8:10 PM ET.
+On Sunday, Elehuris Montero (.575 slugging percentage in past 10 games, including four home runs) and the Colorado Rockies play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 3:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-5 against the Twins.
+He hit a home run while going 1-for-4 in his most recent game against the Twins.

 Sportsbook Promo Codes